 The Violence Prevention & Advocacy program receives federal funding from the Office on Violence Against Women (OVW) Campus Program grant (OVW Grant).
 The grant is for 3 years and runs from 2021 until September 2024.

-Per the funders, the ultimate purpose of the Campus Program is to create an effective, comprehensive response to sexual assault, domestic violence, dating violence, and stalking, focusing on both prevention and intervention.
+The ultimate purpose of the Campus Program Grant is to create effective and comprehensive responses to sexual assault, domestic violence, dating violence, and stalking, focusing on both prevention and intervention for UWB and Cascadia College.
 The three broad goals of the Campus Program are: 1) broad campus and community engagement, 2) reducing sexual assault, domestic violence, dating violence, and stalking, and 3) effective intervention.

-Coordinated Community Response Team (CCRT): a workgroup composed of a wide range of staff, faculty, students, and community partners, who will lead the work we do
+The grant activities are carried out by the Coordinated Community Response Team (CCRT), a workgroup composed of a wide range of staff, faculty, students, and community partners, who meet regularly to assess, plan and evaluate the work we are doing.

 The CCRT will be addressing the main goals across four key areas.